MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/README.md

 You will preform some error prevention so the drone does not crash into the ground.
 You should also stop the code from running if the value is 0 or less.

+So make sure the drone cant:
+- code command with a value of 0 or less cant be executed.
+- Validate if the down command is possible with the current hight of the drone.